jmcnamara/XlsxWriter/dev/docs/source/working_with_outlines.rst

 displayed with a single mouse click.
 This feature is referred to as outlines and grouping.

 Outlines can reduce complex data down to a few salient sub-totals or summaries.
 For example the following is a worksheet with three outlines.
-Rows 2-11 are grouped at level 1 and rows 2-5 and 7-10 are grouped at level 2.
-The lines at the left hand side are called outline level bars and the level is shown by the small numeral above the outline.

 .. image:: _images/outline1.png

+Rows 2 to 11 are grouped at level 1 and rows 2 to 5 and 7 to 10 are grouped at
+level 2.
+The lines at the left hand side are called "outline level" bars and the level is shown by the small numeral above the outline.

 Clicking the minus sign on each of the level 2 outlines will collapse and hide the data as shown below.

+.. image:: _images/outline5.png

 The minus sign changes to a plus sign to indicate that the data in the outline is hidden.

-.. image:: _images/outline5.png

 This shows the usefulness of outlines: with 2 mouse clicks we have reduced the amount of visual data down to 2 sub-totals and a master total.

-Clicking on the minus sign on the level 1 outline will collapse the remaining rows as follows:
+Finally, clicking on the minus sign on the level 1 outline will collapse the remaining rows as follows:

 .. image:: _images/outline6.png